-A member of the firm's real estate and construction group, she specialises in real estate taxation, advising on and planning real estate transactions in the private and public sectors, and restructuring real estate groups.
-An expert in designing real estate investment and disinvestment structures, she has extensive knowledge of state, regional and local taxation of these kinds of transactions.
+Meritxell Yus is a specialist in indirect taxation and real estate taxation.
+She advises multinational groups on VAT applicable to international transactions and on VAT-exempt activities and sectors.
+She has extensive experience in tax planning for public and private real estate transactions, M&A and real estate group restructuring.
+An expert in designing real estate investment and divestment structures, she has in-depth knowledge of state, regional and local taxation of these types of transactions.